-Rob Hart is the author of New Yorked, nominated for an Anthony Award for Best First Novel, as well as City of Rose, South Village, and The Woman from Prague.
+Rob Hart is the author of the Ash McKenna series, published by Polis Books, which will wrap up in July 2018 with Potter’s Field.
+Other entries include: New Yorked, which was nominated for an Anthony Award for Best First Novel, as well as City of Rose, South Village, and The Woman from Prague.
 He also co-wrote Scott Free with James Patterson.

 Rob’s short stories have appeared in publications like Shotgun Honey, Crime Factory, All Due Respect, Thuglit, Needle, Helix Literary Magazine, Mystery Tribune, and Joyland.
 He’s received a Derringer Award nomination for best flash fiction story, and his short story “Take-Out” will appear in Best American Mystery Stories 2018.
 He also received honorable mention in both Best American Mystery Stories 2015 and 2017.

-Non-fiction articles have been featured at sites like LitReactor, Salon, The Daily Beast, Mulholland Books, Criminal Element, The Literary Hub, Birth.Movies.Death, and Electric Literature.
+Non-fiction articles have been featured at sites like LitReactor, Salon, The Daily Beast, Criminal Element, The Literary Hub, Birth.Movies.Death, and Electric Literature.